 7. Amount of litter movement (describe size and distance expected to travel): Litter typically remains in place.
 Fine litter (foliage from grasses and annual and perennial forbs) may move the distance of slope length (<10 ft) during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place expect during large rainfall events.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 depending on soil textures and canopy cover.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is typically weak thin platy.
-Soil surface colors are pale browns and the soils have an ochric epipedon.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is typically weak thin to medium platy.
+Soil surface colors are light and the soils have an ochric epipedon.
 Organic matter of the surface 2 to 3 inches is less than 1 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy (5-10%) and associated litter provide some protection from raindrop impact.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy (10-15%) and associated litter provide some protection from raindrop impact.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-Subangular blocky structure is not to be interpreted as compacted layers.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: tall evergreen shrubs (creosote bush) > deciduous shrubs Sub-dominant: cool-season perennial grasses > perennial forbs > annual forbs > warm-season perennial grasses > annual grasses Other: succulents.
-Additional: 13.
+Subangular blocky structure, calcic or petrocalcic horizons are not to be interpreted as compacted layers.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: white bursage > creosotebush > associated desert shrubs > Sub-dominant: warm-season perennial grasses > perennial forbs > annual forbs > cool-season perennial grasses Other: succulents, microbiotic crusts Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common and standing dead shrub canopy material may be as much as 25% of total woody canopy.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces 5-15% and depth of litter is ±1⁄4 inch.
+14. Average percent litter cover (%) and depth (in): Between plant interspaces 5-15% and depth of litter is $\pm \frac{1}{4}$ inch.
 Litter is concentrated under shrubs and generally stays in place.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ~150 lbs/ac.
-Favorable years ±250 lbs/ac and unfavorable years ±50 lbs/ac.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ~250 lbs/ac.
+Favorable years ±350 lbs/ac and unfavorable years ±100 lbs/ac.

 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include Red brome, red-stem filaree, annual mustards, and Mediterranean grass.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Red brome, red-stem filaree, mustards, and Mediterranean grass are potential invaders on this site.
 17. Perennial plant reproductive capability: All functional groups should reproduce in average and above-average rainfall years.
 Little growth and reproduction occurs during extreme drought and extended drought periods.